🔁 Growing tired of OneTrust? Migrate seamlessly with Ketch Switch.

 When is it time to invest in data mapping software?

-1. You’ve tried manual data projects multiple times
+1. You’ve hit a wall with manual data projects

 If you’ve tried and failed at data mapping in the past, it might be time to take your infrastructure up a notch by engaging data mapping software.
 While manual data mapping can work for extremely small and simple companies, if you’re a larger or evolving company — your manual data mapping will probably continue to fail.